Babaji-B/Smart-Parking-Surveillance-AI-Model-/README.md

   - The model was trained and tested on both **images** and **videos** to validate performance.

 - `best.pt`
-  The trained YOLOv8s model (`best.pt`) that performed best on the fall detection dataset.
+  The trained YOLOv8s model (`best.pt`) that was trained on the fall detection dataset.

   📌 **Note**: The fall detection model was trained using a publicly available dataset from Roboflow.
 You can access the dataset here: [Fall Detection Dataset (YOLOv8 format)](https://universe.roboflow.com/roboflow-universe-projects/fall-detection-ca3o8/dataset/4/download/yolov8).
 Please ensure appropriate attribution when reusing or modifying this dataset.